iron-prog/movie_recommendation/README.md

 🗂️ Project File Structure

 .
-├── hybrid_recommender.py   # The main Streamlit app script
+├── hybrid_recommender.py
-├── requirements.txt        # Python dependencies (CRITICAL for deployment)
+├── requirements.txt
-├── train_svd.py            # (Optional) The script used to train and create svd_model.pkl
+├── train_svd.py
-├── ratings.csv             # (Optional) The raw data used by train_svd.py
+├── ratings.csv
-└── README.md               # You are here!
+└── README.md

 Note: The model files (movies.pkl, similarity.pkl, svd_model.pkl, links.csv) are not in the repo, as they are downloaded at runtime from the cloud.